AndrewCopeland/zettelkasten/README.md

 A note taking application following the Zettelkasten method.

 Commands:
-  n, new            Create a new zettel o, open           Open an existing zettel in vi oc, open-code     Open an existing zettel in Visual Studio Code ob, open-browser  Open an existing zettel in github using Google Chome t, tag            Search zettels for a specific tag s, search         Search zettels for a sub string ls, list          List all zettels rm, remove        Remove a zettel l, link           Link 2 zettels together rml, rm-link      Remove a link between 2 zettels s, sync           Sync git zettelkasten to local zettelkasten home              Display zettelkasten home directory init              Initialize the $HOME/.zettelkasten
+  n, new            Create a new zettel and use default editor nv, new-vi        Create a new zettel and edit with vi ne, new-emacs     Create a new zettel and edit with emacs nc, new-code      Create a new zettel and edit with Visual Studio Code o, open           Open an existing zettel in default editor ov, open-vi       Open an existing zettel in vi oe, open-emacs    Open an existing zettel in emacs oc, open-code     Open an existing zettel in Visual Studio Code ob, open-browser  Open an existing zettel in github using OS default browser t, tag            Search zettels for a specific tag s, search         Search for a sub string within all zettels ls, list          List all zettels rm, remove        Remove a zettel l, link           Link 2 zettels together rml, rm-link      Remove a link between 2 zettels home              Display zettelkasten home directory init              Initialize the $HOME/.zettelkasten
 ```